LHolten/blog/content/rust_query_announcement.md

 While still in development, the library already allows building experimental database-backed applications in Rust.
 I encourage you to try it out and provide feedback through GitHub[^github] issues!

-> The library currently uses SQLite as its backend, chosen for its embedded nature.
-This allows you to get started quickly without setting up a separate database server.
+> The library currently uses SQLite as its only backend, chosen for its embedded nature.
+This will not change anytime soon, as one backend is most practical while `rust-query` is in development.

 [^crate]: <https://crates.io/crates/rust-query>